jedireza/mongo-models/API.md

 where:

 - `filter` - a filter object used to select the documents to delete.
-- `options` - an options object passed to MongoDB's native [`Collection.deleteMany`](https://mongodb.github.io/node-mongodb-native/3.0/api/Collection.html#deleteMany) method.
+- `options` - an optional object passed to MongoDB's native [`Collection.deleteMany`](https://mongodb.github.io/node-mongodb-native/3.0/api/Collection.html#deleteMany) method.